William and Hubert Hopkins machines

 The Hopkins brothers, William and Hubert, from Saint Louis, are the holders of more than 30 patents for 10-key adding machines and calculating mechanisms.

-William Hopkins filed his first patent (for adding, subtracting and recording machine) on October 4, 1892.
-The patent (see the first patent of Hopkins) was granted in March, 1894.
+William Hopkins filed his first patent for a key-driven adding, subtracting and recording machine on October 4, 1892.
+The patent (see the patent of Hopkins No. US517383) was granted in March, 1894.

 The office of Standard Adding Machine Co., Spring Avenue, St. Louis (beginning of 1900s)